BioLite CampStove 2

 Pro Tip!

 This review is for the BioLite CampStove 2.
 I would assume the first generation of the stove is off the shelves by now.
 But if you find the original stove new at a great clearance price or on the used market, don’t expect the same results!!!
-The original BioLite Campstove DID NOT work well, and many users complain the fan drains the battery faster than the stove could charge!
+The original BioLite Campstove DID NOT work well, and many users complained the fan drains the battery faster than the stove could charge!
 Stay away from those models.

 Charge Your Phone